 Why is there the need by many to embellish, romanticize and ‘make pretty’ the story of Jesus’ birth?

 I have opinions (of course), but I think both of those are questions which serve best as jumping off places for your thoughts.
 Really, whenever we ponder questions, we are led closer to the Truth.
+So, ponder!
 And, as I’ve said before, you’ll know when you’re getting near Truth, when you start seeing more questions.
 It’s a never-ending cycle- a conundrum some might call it.
 Maybe we’ll run into some of those wise men along the way..

 ArcAngel Gabriel by Jan Oliver (www.janoliver.com)